 Excursions may also include Nakuru, Kenya’s fourth-largest urban center and Rift Valley provincial capital; Naivasha, famed for its flamingo-filled alkaline lake and its role in the cut-flower industry of Kenya; Konza Techno City, Kenya’s Silicon Savannah, an emerging master-planned site near Nairobi; and Maasai Mara in Kenya or Jinja in Uganda in the final weeks of the program.

-American University (AU) will host you during a three-week-long excursion to Nairobi.
-You will have access to the fully equipped, well-stocked AU program center and receive support from the AU program Director.
-From this location, you will visit various United Nations bodies and other international organizations, where you will explore global health issues and develop your Independent Study Project or internship proposal.
+You will spend a few days in Nairobi.
+Here, you will visit various United Nations bodies and other international organizations, where you will explore global health issues and develop your Independent Study Project or internship proposal.

 Faculty and Staff